Tribunal

 Open AllClose All

-A church annulment, or more properly, a Declaration of Nullity, is an acknowledgment that for a particular couple a full marriage commitment was never achieved.
-The Declaration of Nullity process examines the marriage for the necessary elements of a valid union: permanence, fidelity, true companionship, love of the spouse, and fruitfulness in being open to the possibility of children.
+A church annulment, or more properly, a Declaration of Invalidity, is an acknowledgment that for a particular couple a canonically valid marriage was never achieved.
+Through the Ordinary Process, one of the parties of the marriage asks the Tribunal to examine their marriage in question based on the party's claim that their consent lacked something which marriage requires: freely given consent involving permanence, fidelity, and openness to the possibility of children.

-The tribunal seeks to determine if there was anything that prevented those elements from being present at the time of consent, even though both individuals may have entered the marriage in good will.
+The Tribunal seeks to determine if there truly was something that prevented one or more of those elements from being present at the time of consent, even though both individuals may have entered the marriage in good will.

 How long will a Declaration of Nullity in the Ordinary Process take?

 Due to the great number of cases considered and the demands of canon law, an exact time cannot be specified.
-Usually the process takes about ten to twelve months from the date of your application.
-However, no one is free to promise a specific date for a subsequent marriage until the tribunal gives notification of an affirmative decision (without restrictions).
+No one is free to promise a specific date for a subsequent marriage until the tribunal gives notification of an affirmative decision (without restrictions) and the time for an appeal to be made ends.
 The parties involved in the case are always free to contact the tribunal office regarding the status of the case.

 Note: Due to the inability of the tribunal to provide specific timelines, parties with an active case who are engaged to be remarried or who plan have an existing marriage convalidated are not permitted to even tentatively schedule a wedding until their case has been resolved.